joonaspaakko/Photoshop-file-versions-script/README.md

 * Depending on the situation you might want to save a new file by using the script, so that the very first save will also be saved separately.
 * The script will find the required Photoshop Action (`Auto Save PSD.atn`) automatically when needed, as long as you've added it into photoshop.
 * The Action is used to run a normal `save` command to prompt a `save as dialog` when you are doing the first file save with the script.
-* Although setting up a keyboard shotcut is highly recommended, you can still run the script from: `File > Scripts > Auto Save PSD...`.
+* Although setting up a keyboard shotcut is highly recommended, you can still run the script from: `File > Scripts > Auto Save PSD`.
  * The shortcut you've set in `Keyboard shortcuts...` will be shown in the menu path shown above.
 So if you forget it, that might be easiest way to find out what it is.
 * The current naming format for the files is: `{Original_filename} Year-Month-Day-Hour-Minute-Second.psd`